 A fantastic way to start your collection without breaking the bank!

-Methods to Propagate Succulents
+Best Methods to Propagate Succulents

-There are four basic ways to propagate succulents: leaf pullings, stem cuttings, offsets (pups) and growing from seed.
+There are four basic ways to propagate succulents: leaf pullings, stem cuttings, offsets (pups), and growing from seed.

 A Gasteria or Haworthia, for example, won’t regrow from a single leaf.
 It will, however, produce plenty of offsets that can easily be removed and regrown!

 We’ll mention some popular species suitable for each method, but if your succulent isn’t discussed here, the best advice is probably to try.
 After a while, you’ll develop a pretty good feel for what will work and what won’t.
+In case you have any more questions on how to propagate succulents of a certain type or variety, don’t hesitate to ask us via the comments section below!

 1. How to propagate succulents from leaves